Current Programming

 Rondo Double Dutch!

 We’re thrilled to announce that the Rondo Double Dutch program runs seasonally at 825 Arts!
 This fun and engaging pay-what-you-can program gets kids of all ages up and jumping.
-Can’t wait?
-Catch us at a pop-up event or learn more about Rondo Double Dutch here: https://mizzmercedez.com/rondo-double-dutch
+Sign up now HERE

 Join us at 825 Friday afternoons from 2:30-4:30 for fun creative time with Family and Friends!
-Through January, this Lego League brings kids and parents together to collaborate on creating the ultimate Lego Robot.
 Recommended for kids 3-10 and their caregivers.
 Please note- all kids will need an adult caretaker.

 Minecraft at 825